Music producer Flow La Movie, wife and child among nine dead in private plane crash

 Puerto Rican producer was force behind Nio Garcia’s ‘AM’ and Bad Bunny’s ‘Te Boté’ songs

-Puerto Rican music producer Flow La Movie and his family members were among the nine people who died in a plane crash on Wednesday (15 December).
+Prominent Latin American musicians paid tribute to Flow La Movie after it was confirmed the producer and his family members had died in a plane crash on Wednesday (15 December).

-The private plane was headed to Florida and reportedly crashed near the Las Américas International Airport fifteen minutes after take-off.

-Flow La Movie—real name José Angel Hernandez—was accompanied by his partner Debbie Von Marie Jimenez Garcia and their son Jayden Hernandez.
+Flow La Movie—real name José Angel Hernandez—was accompanied by his partner Debbie Von Marie Jimenez Garcia and their son Jayden Hernandez on the ill-fated private plane that was headed to Florida.

+It reportedly crashed near the Las Américas International Airport fifteen minutes after take-off.

-Helidosa Aviation Group, the company that owned the ill-fated Gulfstream IV aircraft, confirmed the news and the identities of the victims—six passengers and three crew members—via social media.
+Helidosa Aviation Group, the company that owned the ill-fated Gulfstream IV aircraft, confirmed the news and the identities of the victims—six passengers and three crew members—in a statement posted on social media.

-“We stand in solidarity with the affected families that, along with us, are going through a difficult time,” Helidosa said in a post on Instagram.

 The company added that a full investigation will be carried out to determine the cause of the crash.